glukki/telegram-message-forward-bot/README.md

 This bot will forward messages from 1-on-1 chat into an "inbox" group chat.

-### Interaction flow
+### The interaction flow

 When user sends a message to the bot, without any known command in it:

-- bot forwards message to the "Inbox" chat/channel with a link to the sender
+- bot forwards message to the "Inbox" chat/channel with a link to the sender, and a mute button

+When mute button hit:

+- bot replaces the mute button with a confirmation request

+When mute confirmation button hit:

+- bot mutes sender for 24 hours
+- bot updates sent message with the mute action timestamp
+- bot replaces mute button with an unmute button

+When unmute button hit:

+- bot replaces the unmute button with a confirmation prompt

+When unmute confirmation button hit:

+- bot unmutes sender
+- bot updates sent message with the unmute action timestamp
+- bot replaces unmute button with a mute button

 ### Setup